zxc916684603/ecs/intl.en-US/Block Storage/Block storage FAQ.md

 ## Do I need to partition and format a Pay-As-You-Go cloud disk after I purchase it and mount it to an ECS instance? {#section_gps_gpr_fhb .section}

 After purchasing an independent Pay-As-You-Go cloud disk, you must mount the disk to an ECS instance and format it.
-For more information, see [Format a data disk of a Linux instance](../../../../intl.en-US/Quick Start for Entry-Level Users/Step 4.
-Format a data disk/Format a data disk of a Linux instance.md#) and [Format a data disk for Windows instances](../../../../intl.en-US/Quick Start for Entry-Level Users/Step 4.
-Format a data disk/Format a data disk for Windows instances.md#).
+For more information, see [Format a data disk of a Linux instance](../../../../reseller.en-US/Quick Start for Entry-Level Users/Step 4.
+Format a data disk/Format a data disk of a Linux instance.md#) and [Format a data disk for a Windows instance](../../../../reseller.en-US/Quick Start for Entry-Level Users/Step 4.
+Format a data disk/Format a data disk for a Windows instance.md#).

 ## How is an independent Pay-As-You-Go data disk billed? {#section_v4m_b2r_fhb .section}